-'The Gospel According to André:' Look Fabulous, And Know Your History
+'The Gospel According to André': Look Fabulous, And Know Your History

 André Leon Talley is best known for his time as a fashion editor for Vogue — and for what he wears on his large 6'6" frame.